Category: D

 🌎 Coordinates

-As of the 2010 census, Danville had a population of around 3,381 people.
-The town’s population is predominantly White, with a small percentage of other races.
-The median age in Danville is around 43 years, slightly higher than the national average.
+As of the 2010 census, Danville had a population of 2,196 people.
+The town’s population is predominantly white, with a small percentage of the population being African American, Native American, Asian, and other races.
+The median age in Danville is around 45 years, slightly higher than the national average.

 🏞️ Nature & Environment